 However, when we look at Scripture, the kingdom of God is always a concrete reality being expressed through the activity of God amongst humans, especially amongst the people of God.
-The biblical writers could only write about the kingdom of God as they saw it being expressed, lived out “on earth as it is in heaven.”
+The biblical writers could only write about the kingdom of God as they saw it being expressed “on earth as it is in heaven.”

-So, in regards to hell and God’s judgment, most see it as something that is so distant from real life.
-We don’t even know where “hell” is, this ethereal place of judgment.
-Many bat around ideas of where this place might be in the future.
+So, in regards to “hell” and God’s judgment, most see it as something that is so distant from real life.
+We don’t even know where “hell” is, this ethereal place of judgment, though some bat around ideas of where this place might be in the future.

 Therefore, within a more abstract perspective, in seeing hell as the final and future destiny of the wicked, the terms everlasting and eternal do not speak of a perpetual tormenting of the wicked, but rather that it will be a lasting reality.
-They’ll never “come back,” if you will.
-They’ll be annihilated, being part of the final destruction rather than the completed new creation.
+The unrighteous will never “come back,” if you will.
+They’ll be annihilated, along with death and hades themselves, being part of the final destruction rather than the completed new creation.